-When entering the Consular Section, you will be directed to a window to have your application taken, and your fingerprints recorded.
+When entering the Consular waiting room, you will be directed to the appropriate area to present your application, and have your fingerprints taken electronically.
 According to U.S. law, all visa applicants from ages 14 to 79 need to provide digital scans of 10 fingerprints.
-The Embassy staff will keep your documentation, and direct you to take a seat.
+The Embassy staff will direct you to an area where you will await your visa interview.
 In most circumstances, you should anticipate being at the Embassy for approximately 1 hour.

-The next stage of the process is the interview with an American consular officer.
-The officer will call you by your number, and the interview typically lasts a few minutes.
+The next stage of the process is the interview with a U.S. consular officer; which typically lasts a few minutes.
 The consular officer will ask you questions to determine your reason for traveling to the United States.
 You should answer these questions truthfully and thoroughly.
 In most cases, the consular officer will tell you at this time if your visa application is approved.
-If your visa application is approved, the consular officer will keep your application and passport so that we can issue the visa.
+If your visa application is approved, the consular officer will keep your application and passport so we can issue the visa.